Echinothrix calamaris: Dark form

 A dark form of this sea urchin is reported in Indian Ocean (Red Sea, Mascarene Islands, Seychelles, the Maldive Islands), with very dark radioles, often not banded, presenting generally a green sheen, and more or less reddish test (sometimes completely red, especially in the Red Sea).
 The anal papilla is black, more or less punctuated with white, but sometimes punctuated only with black which makes the distinction with Echinothrix diadema particularly difficult, as well as the absence of iridophores.
 The spines are also sharper and more solid, and cannot be crushed between two fingers.
-This could be a subspecies or even a separate species, especially as their ecological niche seems slightly différente.
+This could be a subspecies or even a separate species, especially as their ecological niche seems slightly différent.

 Distribution and habitat

-The Banded sea urchin is widespread throughout the tropical waters of the Indo-Pacific region, from eastern coast of Africa to French Polynesia, including Hawaii and the Red Sea.
+The banded sea urchin is widespread throughout the tropical waters of the Indo-Pacific region, from the eastern coast of Africa to French Polynesia, including Hawaii and the Red Sea.

 It occurs from the surface to 70 m depth and can be found in lagoons, external reef slopes and channels.